Home » Zoo » San Antonio Zoo tickets

 San Antonio Zoo hours

-San Antonio Zoo opens at 9 am every day but its closing time differs – from Monday to Thursday, it closes at 5 pm, and from Friday to Sunday, it closes at 7 pm.
+San Antonio Zoo opens at 9 am every day, but its closing time differs – from Sunday to Friday, it closes at 5 pm, and on Saturday, it closes at 7 pm.

 The last entry is one hour before closing.